Skip to main content

 When hiring veterans, companies should also be aware that they may experience learning curves, with everything from business terminology to healthcare benefits.

-Toenyes said she didn’t even know what a co-pay was and to choose a health insurance plan for the first time.
+Toenyes said she didn’t even know what a co-pay was and how to choose a health insurance plan for the first time.
 The military had always handled that for her, so she needed HR to spend extra time explaining the options and what they meant.
 Even the concept of taking a sick day can be new to a veteran.

-“There’s no such thing is sick days in the military…if you are sick, you come into work and you go to sick hall at six the morning, and then the medics there will assess you, and if you are sick enough, they will give you bed rest,” she explained, noting that employers should explain that workers don’t need permission to use sick leave and how to take the time off.
+“There’s no such thing as sick days in the military…if you are sick, you come into work and you go to sick hall at six the morning, and then the medics there will assess you, and if you are sick enough, they will give you bed rest,” she explained, noting that employers should explain that workers don’t need permission to use sick leave and how to take the time off.

 Quick-to-read HR news & insights